 HoloSet was a revolutionary approach to

 chroma keying developed in collaboration with researchers at the BBC.
 The HoloRing optical emitter was placed on a camera lens.
 HoloSet’s specially tuned retro-reflective background material would appear gray to the naked eye but a camera fitted with the HoloRing would see vibrant blue light waves reflected off the background.
 HoloSet eliminates artifacts like chroma-spill and tell-tale color ‘fringes’ around talent, it even works with scenes lit only by candlelight.
-HoloSet won three “Best of Show” awards at NAB and the technology remain on the market today.
+HoloSet won three “Best of Show” awards at NAB and the technology remains on the market today.

 Play’s next product was a 3D modeling, sculpting and animation tool called Amorphium.
 Designed for the mainstream market, it sold for just $150 but offered powerful features